We deliver responsible, sustainable tourism

 Your chances of reaching Uhuru Peak depend on several factors you can control.
 Summit success rates vary from 65% to over 90%.
 Choosing a longer route dramatically improves your odds—7 to 9-day itineraries give your body more time to adjust.
 Working with experienced guides who monitor your health and adjust pace makes a huge difference.
 Your personal preparation matters too: arrive in good physical condition, stay well-hydrated throughout the climb, listen to your body, and don’t push too hard too fast.
 The phrase “pole pole” (slowly, slowly in Swahili) becomes your mantra.
 Climbers who rush often fail, while those who pace themselves steadily reach the top.

-HIKING Kilimanjaro Blog
+Hiking Kilimanjaro Blog

 How to Choose the Best Kilimanjaro hiking Operator